 URL Shortening:

-- Use branded short domains (trust factor)
+- Use branded short domains (trust factor and deliverability).

 - Example:

-yourbrand.co/abc123instead ofbit.ly/abc123 - Implement UTM parameters for analytics
+yourbrand.co/abc123instead ofbit.ly/abc123. - Implement UTM parameters for analytics.

 Link Best Practices:

-- Always use HTTPS
+- Always use HTTPS.

-- Mobile-optimize landing pages
+- Mobile-optimize landing pages.

-- Avoid redirects (increase load time)
+- Avoid redirects (increase load time).

-- Include unsubscribe links where required
+- Include unsubscribe links where required.

 Security Considerations:

-- Don't use link shorteners for security-critical messages
+- Don't use link shorteners for security-critical messages.

-- Display full URL for banking/financial links
+- Display full URL for banking/financial links.

-- Consider SMS phishing (smishing) user education
+- Consider SMS phishing (smishing) user education.

 Delivery Reporting and Analytics